2M/MTR program enhances Navy readiness through self-sufficiency, cost savings

 |0

-This work, 2M/MTR program enhances Navy readiness through self-sufficiency, cost savings [Image 2 of 2], by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2M/MTR program enhances Navy readiness through self-sufficiency, cost savings, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT